-19Kane Hodder is a bonafide Horror Icon and bad-ass motherfucker who also just so happens to be a complete gent.
+19Kane Hodder is a bonafide Horror Icon who also just so happens to be a complete gent.
 A documentary charting his rise from bullied kid to Jason Voorhees to genre actor in his own right is a no-brainer.
 But it’s unlikely anybody expected To Hell And Back: The Kane Hodder Story to be this much fun, this captivating or this bloody inspirational.

 The debut feature from director Derek Dennis Herbert trots out a who’s who of horror faves, including Robert Englund, Bruce Campbell, Adam Green and even Elvira herself, Cassandra Peterson, to wax lyrical on what makes Hodder so special (“people like to be choked by Kane…I don’t get it” Danielle Harris chuckles) and to provide context for his fascinating career trajectory.